44A9EC5D-2F22-4524-9317-3D3D1AF64B4A.jpeg

 Sylvia Sykes

-Hey guys, thanks for checking out my story.
+Greetings!
+Thank you for checking out my story.

 My calling as a portrait artist began at just THREE years old.
 My preferred working surfaces at the time were my bubblegum pink bedroom walls and, with the stubborn personality of a passionate creative, I cared very little about who didn’t like that.
 Not everyone is going to like your art, am I right?
 (Sorry, Mom)